kushan-sth/statistics_with_R/index.md

    The same dataset used above is now analyzed using Bayesian inference.
 BAS package by Prof. Merlise Clyde [https://merliseclyde.github.io/BAS/](https://merliseclyde.github.io/BAS/) is used.

 5. [Capstone project](https://kushan-sth.github.io/statistics_with_R/Final_project.html)

+   This is the final project in this specialization.
+This final project was preceded by an EDA.
+However, it is not incuded here because this project starts off with an EDA.
+The project is based on the famous **Ames Housing** data set.